coderefinery/manuals/presenting.md

   Encourage helpers to stand and be constantly walking around, people rarely flag helpers from across the room.
-- Encourage the use of sticky notes.
-They can also be used for voting, e.g. red/green for two answers of a multiple choice question, red=need help, green=I am done with the solution.
+- Encourage the use of sticky notes (red=need help, green=I am done with the solution).
+They can also be used for voting, e.g. red/green for two answers of a multiple choice question.
 - Don't touch the learner's keyboard!
 This is very hard to do, since it's only natural to want to get things done quickly.
 The best idea we have is to have a pen and sticky notes, when it's hard to spell out a command to type, write it instead.
 - If appropriate for your topic, create a cumulative cheatsheet/diagram on the board as you are presenting.
+- Take advantage of the mistakes/typos you make when teaching!
+  When you do a mistake and get an error message and realize what you did wrong, explain what happened since this can offer valuable insights to learners.

 ### Stick to the material